-B. Multi-family Neighborhood Subarea (north of the I-210 Freeway only)
+B. Residential Multi-family Zoning District (north of the I-210 Freeway only)

-The Multi-family Neighborhood Subarea north of the I-210 Freeway includes two blocks of multi-family buildings characterized by large front yards that can accommodate street trees with large canopies.
+The Residential Multi-family zoning district north of the I-210 Freeway includes two blocks of multi-family buildings characterized by large front yards that can accommodate street trees with large canopies.
 John Muir High School, on the west side of Lincoln Avenue, though outside the Plan area, has a large front yard with mature canopy trees, including oak species.
 For these reasons, the continued use of oaks, particularly the Coast Live Oak is recommended.
 The Mesa Oak is included here as an alternative shade tree where there may be spatial constraints, as the Mesa Oak tends to have a more columnar character.
 Consistent use of the oak species would have a striking visual effect and maximize shade for pedestrians and adjacent property owners.
 Dominant Shade Trees